Neginfar/DBiT-seq-learning/README.md

-# DBiT-seq-learning
+# learning the environment of terminal
 ```
 perl xxxxxx
 ```
-# current pathway
+#current pathway

 ```
 pwd
 ```

-# change directory to project
+#change directory to project

 ```
 cd project
 ```

-# making directories , creat a file with the name of the project
+#making directories , creat a file with the name of the project

 ```
 mkdir #name of files#
 ```
-# making files in the new project folder
+#making files in the new project folder

 ```
 cd #sample_name_file#
 ```
-# making files
+#making files

 ```
 mkdir 00.bin